sframe-wg/sframe/draft-ietf-sframe-enc.md

 In both temporal and spatial scalability, the SFU may choose to drop layers in order to match a certain bitrate or forward specific media sizes or frames per second.
-In order to support it, the sender MUST encode each spatial layer of a given picture in a different frame.
-That is, an RTP frame may contain more than one SFrame encrypted frame with an incrementing frame counter.
+In order to support the SFU selectively removing layers, the sender MUST encode each layer in a different frame.

 ## Video Key Frames